samwize/dotfiles/README.md

 # Junda's dotfiles (forked from Mathias’s)

-## Junda's Changes

-### .osx

-- Removed changes to: Computer name, Desktop configurations such as icon snap to grid, Notification bar, natural scroll, etc. Prefixed my comments with `JD:`

-### .aliases

-- Added `ws` for ~/Workspace

-### .cask and Brewfile

-- Disabled apps and brew install which I don't always use

-## Junda's Instructions for setting up a new computer
+## Junda's Instructions for a new computer

 #### 1. Install brew